exodrifter/visualnovelsimulator/README.md

 # visualnovelsimulator
-This is the backend PHP code used to run [visualnovelsimulator.com](http://visualnovelsimulator.com).
+This is the backend PHP code used to run visualnovelsimulator.com between April 1, 2016 and April 2, 2018.

 # License
 Copyright (c) 2016 Ava Pek (exodrifter)